-In this interview series, we caught up with Sarah Johnston from Briefcase Coach,who shares her expertise and insights about job search, career change, etc. in today’s marketplace.
+In this interview series, we caught up with Sarah Johnston from Briefcase Coach,who shares her expertise and insights about a job search, career change, etc. in today’s marketplace.

-The Briefcase Coach helps high achievers land target jobs through strategic networking coaching, resume writing and interview coaching.
+The Briefcase Coach helps high achievers land target jobs through strategic networking coaching, resume writing, and interview coaching.

-Past clients have landed leadership opportunities at top companies like Google, Medtronic, Deloitte and PepsiCo.
+Past clients have landed leadership opportunities at top companies like Google, Medtronic, Deloitte, and PepsiCo.

 I have also relocated 4x (Georgia to Missouri to Ohio to North Carolina) and know the struggles of job searching without a professional network.
-I personally landed jobs at top employers and have successfully coached clients to do the same.
+I landed jobs at top employers and have successfully coached clients to do the same.